Svg Vector Icons : http://www.onlinewebfonts.com/icon

 Developmental Assessment

-Sometimes parents, teachers, medical doctors or others may suspect that a child or is not developing at the same rate as his or her peers.
+Sometimes parents, teachers, medical doctors or others may suspect that a child is not developing at the same rate as his or her peers.
 Or, for adults, it may be suspected that the person is struggling with social interactions or relationships, having difficulties with managing adult responsibilities such as job or finances to the same extent as other adults.
 A developmental assessment is designed to help understand how a person is progressing with respect to cognitive, social/emotional, and behavioural functioning.

 Developmental Assessments can identify: